 If you fail to provide personal data

-- enquire about or engage our services;
+- enquire about or engage our services.

-- subscribe to our service or publications;
+- subscribe to our service or publications.

-- request marketing to be sent to you;
+- request marketing to be sent to you.

-- enter into a survey;
+- complete a survey; or

 - give us some feedback.